Criticize (song)

-"Criticize" is a song by American recording artist Alexander O'Neal, written by O'Neal and Jellybean Johnson.
+"Criticize" is a song by the American singer Alexander O'Neal, written by O'Neal and Jellybean Johnson.
 It was the second single from O'Neal's second solo album, Hearsay (1987).
 The song's distinctive backing vocals were performed by Lisa Keith.
-Following the successful chart performances of the Hearsay single "Fake", "Criticize" was released as the album's second single.

-Meaning

-The song's lyrics are a personal commentary, critical of a nagging ex-lover, who criticizes his "friends", "ideals", "lifestyle", and "feeling[s]".

 Release

-"Criticize" peaked at number four on the R&B chart, and number 70 on the Billboard Hot 100.

-In the United Kingdom, "Criticize" peaked at number four on the UK Singles Chart, becoming O'Neal's biggest hit in Britain, and in 2020 was certified Silver by the British Phonographic Industry.

-In Ireland, "Criticize" peaked at number 14 on the Irish Singles Chart.
+In the US, "Criticize" reached number four on the R&B chart, and number 70 on the Billboard Hot 100.
+"Criticize" reached number four on the UK singles chart, becoming O'Neal's biggest hit in Britain, and in 2020 was certified silver by the British Phonographic Industry.
+It reached number 14 on the Irish Singles Chart.

 Music video

-The official music video was directed by Marcelo Anciano.
+The music video was directed by Marcelo Anciano.

-In popular culture

-The song is featured in the soundtrack of the video game Grand Theft Auto IV on the in-game radio station "The Vibe 98.8".